ArokiyaNithish/Smart-Agriculturing-Cultivating-Robot-using-IOT-and-Apps/README.md

 **#SmartAgriculture #IoT #Arduino #Bluetooth #FarmingRobot #OpenSource #CommunityFarming #EmbeddedSystems**

 *Made with ❤️ and Arduino C++ by Arokiya Nithish — For the Farming Community of India* 🌾

+*Copyright 2025 Arokiya Nithish J*

+*This project is licensed under the Apache License, Version 2.0.*

 </div>